-Textron eAviation includes Pipistrel, a manufacturer of electrically powered aircraft, along with other research and development initiatives related to sustainable aviation solutions.
+Textron eAviation includes Pipistrel, a manufacturer of light aircraft, along with other research and development initiatives related to sustainable aviation solutions.
 Pipistrel offers a family of light aircraft and gliders with both electric and combustion engines.
-Pipistrel's Velis Electro is the world's first, and currently only, electric aircraft to receive full type certification from the European Union Aviation Safety Agency.
+Pipistrel's Velis Electro is the world's first, and currently only, electric aircraft to receive full type certification from the European Union Aviation Safety Agency and from the UK Civil Aviation Authority.